MaciejGowin/java-workshops-for-dummies/workshops-draft.md

 }
 ```

-> Once custom constructor is defined default constructor is disabled automatically.
-If you want to keep the default constructor you have to define it manually.
+> Once the custom constructor is defined the default constructor is disabled automatically.
+If you want to keep the default constructor you have to define it implicitly.

-* Override registration with using setter method
+* Override the registration with a "setter" method

-**File:** *com/coderbrother/Main.java*
+**File:** *com/airfake/Main.java*
 ```java
 (...)